axite-ai/awesome-gpt-apps/README.md

 > A curated list of open source GPT applications built with Model Context Protocol (MCP) and ChatGPT Apps SDK.

-**Want to build your own?** Start with the [Axite MCP Starter](https://github.com/axite-labs/mcp-starter) — a production-ready template for MCP servers and Apps SDK integrations.
+**Want to build your own?** Start with the [GPT App Starter](https://github.com/axite-ai/apps-sdk-template) — a production-ready template for MCP servers and Apps SDK integrations.

 ## Contents